medialab/xan/docs/cmd/filter.md

 2
 3

+The expression can optionally be read from a file using the -f/--evaluate-file flag:

+    $ xan filter -f expr.moonblade file.csv > result.csv

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.